grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-return-to-previous-functionality.md

 ---
 id: add-return-to-previous-functionality
 title: Allow users to easily return to a specific context
-description: Offer an easy way of return to allow users to return to their context.
+description: Allow users to easily return to a specific context.
 keywords:
   - grafana
   - plugins